dotnet/csharplang/proposals/extensions_v2.md

     // Static extensions properties, indexers and events are all conceptually supportable.
     // Though we can decide which are sensible to have or not.
+    // Static extensions can having backing static fields.
+Static extension properties can use `field`.

     // Nested types must be supported to maintain compatibility with existing static classes with extension members in them.
 }